Stanislav Grof: Hypothesis on near-death experiences

-In the late 1970s Grof proposed a psychological hypothesis to explain the near-death experience (NDE).
-According to Grof the NDE reflects memories of the birth process with the tunnel representing the birth canal.
-Susan Blackmore claimed the hypothesis is "pitifully inadequate to explain the NDE.
+In the late 1970s, Grof proposed a psychological hypothesis to explain the near-death experience (NDE).
+According to Grof, the NDE reflects memories of the birth process with the tunnel representing the birth canal.
+Susan Blackmore wrote that the hypothesis is "pitifully inadequate to explain the NDE.
 For a start the newborn infant would not see anything like a tunnel as it was being born."
 The psychologist Chris French has written "the experience of being born is only very superficially similar to the NDE" and the hypothesis has been refuted as it is common for those born by caesarean section to experience a tunnel during the NDE.
 Michael Shermer also criticized the hypothesis "there is no evidence for infantile memories of any kind.
-Furthermore, the birth canal does not look like a tunnel and besides the infant's head is normally down and its eyes are closed."
+Furthermore, the birth canal does not look like a tunnel, and besides the infant's head is normally down and its eyes are closed."
 An article in the peer-reviewed APA journal Psychology of Consciousness suggested that Grof's patients may have experienced false memories of birth and before birth.